-A delicious strawberry charlotte with a light mousse filling and sweet and crunchy ladyfingers.
-Just a few ingredients needed!
+This delicious strawberry charlotte is made with sweet and crunchy ladyfingers and filled with a light mousse filling.
+Just a few ingredients are needed!

-And then I found the strawberry charlotte recipe in a quite old cookbook I bought at the flea market for about 2 Euro and it was love at first sight.
-I loved the overlarge and kitschy 80's style photograph and the quite short list of ingredients.
+Then I found the strawberry Charlotte recipe in a quite old cookbook I bought at the flea market, and it was love at first sight.
+I loved the large, kitschy 80s-style photograph and the quite short list of ingredients.

-So, I try I might give it a try.
-I mean, strawberry mousse and ladyfingers, love them both!
+So, I might give it a try.
+I mean, strawberry mousse and ladyfingers—I love them both!

-A classic way of eating strawberries is dipping them in either sugar or in whipped cream.
-This charlotte recipe includes all the classic ingredients: strawberries, cream, and sugar, and adds only the ladyfingers, which, in my opinion, only make things better.
+A classic way of eating strawberries is dipping them in sugar or whipped cream.
+This Charlotte recipe includes all the classic ingredients: strawberries, cream, and sugar, and adds only the ladyfingers, which, in my opinion, only make things better.

 A charlotte is an English dessert or trifle, originally made in order to use stale bread.